braze-inc/braze-docs/_docs/_hidden/private_betas/shopify/use_cases.md

 **Abandoned checkout Canvas**

 Users are abandoning the checkout flow and failing to complete transactions before departing.
-The Canvas allows you to send automated reminders to users who have not finished their transactions to bring them back into the checkout flow.
+This Canvas allows you to send automated reminders to users who have not finished their transactions to bring them back into the checkout flow.

 Action-based entry event: `shopify_abandoned_checkout`<br>
 Exception event: `shopify_created_order` or Purchase